The nomination and voting process for the second World Paddle Awards. For a larger version you can drag the picture to your desktop.

 The Academy votes twice:

-- Round I: the Academy votes to define the 'Top 3' for each of the award categories.
+- Round I: the Academy votes to decide the 'Top 3' for each of the award categories.
 These three nominees per award category continue to the second round of voting;

 - Round II: the Academy votes again to decide who is number 1 (3 points), number 2 (2 points) and number 3 (1 point).
 See example (Round II) below.